jeremiahtaylor-creator/jeremiahtaylor-creator/README.md

 Hi, I'm Jeremiah 👋

 Results-driven worker with a proactive mindset, attention to detail, and a newly budding interest in Data Analytics.
 Seeks opportunities to improve processes and overall workflow for team benefit.
 Conscientious & hardworking.
 Proficient in utilizing Excel, SQL, and Tableau for data manipulation, analysis, and visualization, with a strong portfolio of various successful technical projects.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on [Storytelling with Data Project](https://public.tableau.com/views/FStorytellingwithDataProject1-5/StorytellingwithDataStory?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
 - 🌱 I’m currently learning Business Analytics.
-- 👯 I’m looking to collaborate on projects with more expereinced collegues.
+- 👯 I’m looking to collaborate on projects with more experienced collegues.
 - 🤔 I’m looking for help with finding the right Work-Life Balance
 - 💬 Ask me about Music
 - 📫 How to reach me: jtkeshawn23@icloud.com